Monday-Friday7:30 a.m.-5:30 p.m.

 Travis Edward Sandlin is first person to escape from the Jefferson County Detention Center.
-He escaped from the 6th floor of the North Tower and was on the run for 10 days, recaptured in Boulder County.
+He escapes from the 6th floor of the North Tower and is on the run for 10 days, recaptured in Boulder County.

 Ken-Caryl Ranch celebrates 100 years.

 Colorado School of Mines named top engineering college in the United States by USA Today newspaper.

 The Bradford-Perley Site in Ken Caryl Ranch vicinity listed on the National Register of Historic Places.